MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/denodo.md

 3. The second section, **Enable debug mode**, is an optional field that allows you to add trace information to log files.
 These files are created by Power BI Desktop when you enable tracing in the application using the **Diagnostics** tab in the **Options** menu.
 Note that the default value for **Enable debug mode** is false, and in this scenario, there will be no trace data in the log files from Denodo Power BI custom connector.

+4. The third section, **Native Query**, is an optional field where you can enter a query.
+If this query field is used, the resulting dataset will be the result of the query instead of a table or a set of tables.

+    You can write a query that queries only one of the databases that the datasource is associated with.

+    ``` sql
+    SELECT title, name FROM film JOIN language ON film.language_id = language.language_id WHERE film.language_id = 1
+    ```

+    If you want to write a query that queries more than one database you have to specify in the query the database that owns each table.

+    ``` sql
+    SELECT i_item_sk, country FROM sakila.country, ewd.item
+    ```

-4. The last section in **Denodo Connector** is **Data connectivity mode**, where you can choose between Import mode or DirectQuery mode.
+5. The last section in **Denodo Connector** is **Data connectivity mode**, where you can choose between Import mode or DirectQuery mode.

-5. Once you're done, select **OK**.
+6. Once you're done, select **OK**.

-6. Before showing the navigator window that displays a preview of the available data in Denodo Virtual DataPort, you'll be asked for authentication.
+7. Before showing the navigator window that displays a preview of the available data in Denodo Virtual DataPort, you'll be asked for authentication.
 The Denodo Power BI custom connector supports two authentication types: Windows and Basic.

    * **Windows**: When you choose to use Windows authentication, Power BI Desktop connects to Virtual DataPort using Kerberos authentication.